As on: Jun 08, 2023 05:19 PM

 The Company is committed to adhere to the highest standards of ethical, moral and legal conduct of business operations.
 The Whistle Blower Policy is hosted on the Company's website at: www.aadiindustries.co.

-g) Annual evaluation of Directors, Committee and Board:
+h) Annual evaluation of Directors, Committee and Board:

 Nomination and Remuneration Committee of the Board had prepared and sent, through its Chairman, feedback forms for evaluation of the Board, Independent Directors and the Chairman.
-The Independent Directors at their meeting considered and evaluated the Board's performance, performance of the Chairman.
-The Board subsequently evaluated performance of the Board, the Committees and Independent Directors; without participation of the concerned Director.
+The Independent Directors at their meeting considered and evaluated the Board's performance, performance of the

-As stipulated by the Code of Independent Directors under the Companies Act, 2013 and the Listing Agreement, a separate meeting of the Independent Directors of the Company was held on March 31, 2022, to review the performance of Non-Independent Directors (including the Chairman) and the Board as whole.
+As stipulated by the Code of Independent Directors under the Companies Act, 2013 and the Listing Agreement, a separate meeting of the Independent Directors of the Company was held on March 30, 2023, to review the performance of Non-Independent Directors (including the Chairman) and the Board as whole.

 Performance evaluation of Independent Directors was conducted by the Board of Directors, excluding the Director being evaluated.
 The criteria for performance evaluation of Independent Directors laid down by the Nomination, Remuneration and Compensation Committee is as below:

-Similarly, performance evaluation of the Chairman was carried out by the Independent Directors.
+Ethics and values, knowledge and proficiency, diligence, Behavioral traits and Efforts for personal development Similarly, performance evaluation of the Chairman was carried out by the Independent Directors.

 Familiarization Programme